 Signing up for multiple sportsbooks is one of the least-talked-about strategies for new bettors.
 This will help you shop for best possible numbers and payouts.
 While each sportsbook is likely going to be very similar with where it sets its lines, oddsmakers could slightly differ from book to book.
 When you identify a bet you like, it makes a lot of sense to check and see which sportsbook is offering the best number for your side and the best payout before placing your bet.

 Another reason to add multiple sportsbooks is so you can benefit from the bonuses and promotions each of the sites offers.
 Sportsbooks are doing everything they can to accumulate users right now, as they compete against one another, and that is good news for the sports bettors.
-One site might be offering a free bet to existing users, and another might have boosted odds on a game you like.
+One site might be offering a bonus bet to existing users, and another might have boosted odds on a game you like.
 It is important to take advantage of opportunities like that as often as you can.

 Lastly, it is important to make sure the sportsbooks you are registering with are legal operations.
 There are plenty of illegal sites that are unregulated.
 Such sports betting sites could potentially delay paying out winnings or even never pay.
 Now that sports betting is legal in Arizona, you can take advantage of it with a regulated sports betting system.